Florida: Recognition of same-sex relationships,

 - Part 2: Bill & business coalition promoting workplace

 equality.
-Lawsuit to legalize SSM filed in state court.
+Lawsuit Pareto v.
+Rubin filed in state court.

-- Part 3: Lawsuit to legalize SSM (Cont'd).
-Reactions: pro and con.
+- Part 3: Lawsuit Pareto v.
+Rubin to legalize SSM (Cont'd).
+Reactions to the lawsuit: pro and con.

 Copyright © 2014 by Ontario Consultants on Religious